Bob Coble

 Robert D. "Bob" Coble (born April 27, 1953) is an attorney, and served as the 69th mayor of Columbia, South Carolina.

-Early life, education and career
+Early life and education

 Coble, a resident of Columbia, graduated from Dreher High School in 1971 where he was student body president.

 Coble graduated from the University of South Carolina in 1975 cum laude and the University of South Carolina School of Law in 1978 cum laude.

 Political career

 Mayor of Columbia

 Coble was elected Mayor of Columbia South Carolina in 1990 and served until 2010.
 He was elected Mayor five times and in his last re-election in 2006 received 64% of the citywide vote.

 In 1994 Coble and Columbia business leaders brought a lawsuit to remove the Confederate Flag from the Dome of the South Carolina State House.

 Richland County Council

 Coble was elected to the Richland County Council in 1985 and served until 1988.

 Post-mayoral activities

 Coble is an attorney with the Maynard Nexsen Law Firm in Columbia where he chairs the firm's South Carolina Public Policy and Government Affairs Group.

 Coble is the Chair of the Columbia World Affairs Council and serves on the South Carolina Advisory Committee of the U.S. Global Leadership Coalition.